 these have proved to be very high quality motors, with excellent

 Series: While primarily known for ducted fan

 applications, the HET-RC Typhoon series includes some motors that

-well for small warbirds.
-In particular the HET-EDF5W (Kv
+work well for small warbirds.
+In particular the HET-EDF5W

-pack.
-The 5W will be your best choice for sport power, and
+2-cell LiPo pack.
+The 5W will be your best choice for sport

 Brushless Speed Controls: As with motors, today we have a bewildering variety of brushless speed controls.
 I know some of you are getting good results with inexpensive Asian ESCs, but my airplanes are too valuable to me to cut corners with something as important as the ESC, which it must be remembered supplies power not only to the motor but also to the radio.
-The Castle Creations Phoenix series is my first choice for controllers.
-I've used quite a number of other brands, but the Phoenix controllers are my clear favorite.
-For these warbirds, I use the Phoenix 25, which is very compact but offers plenty of head room.
+The Castle Creations Talon series is my first choice for controllers for these small models.
+I've used quite a number of other brands, but the Castle controllers are my clear favorite.
+For these warbirds, I recommend the Talon 25, which is very compact but offers plenty of head room.
 It's one less thing to worry about.